LibbyWin/student/README.md

 ## Acknowledgements
 - Thanks to everyone on the Slack community for helping me with issues that I encountered.
-- Thank you to the Tutors at the Code Institute for their help when i was really struggling.
+- Thank you to the Tutors at the Code Institute for their help when I was really struggling.
 - Thanks to Brian Macharia, for the help and support with this project.

 ## Disclaimer